Defconbots/2015_Competition_Rules/README.md

 ## Arena

- * TBD x TBD meters (See conceptual layout http://i.imgur.com/4RzQxc4.png)
+ * 6 x 4.5 meters (See conceptual layout http://i.imgur.com/4RzQxc4.png)
  * Ground will be flat-black in color

 ## Targets

  * 5 targets
- * 5 to 12.5 cm off the ground
+ * 5 to 12.5cm off the ground
  * 12.5 cm apart
  * Three(3) possible speeds: 0 m/s, 0.25 m/s, and 0.33 m/s
- * TBD shape
+ * Cylindrical shape (25mm diameter, 25mm height)
  * White surface color
  * Illuminated blue (470nm) when active, red (631nm) when stunned, off when dead
  * Targets are numbered 1 to 5, with target #1 being closest to the engine and subsequent targets sequentially numbered